Dragon Offspring Calculator

 The colour of the child is not always obvious from the (apparent) colours of the parents.
 For example, a Fire-Sky cross (which appears as a Fire) and an Ash could have a Sky child.
 In a more extreme case, a child of the Fire-Sky cross and a Leaf-Blood cross (who appears as a Leaf) could appear to be a Fire, Leaf, or Sky.
 The child of two Fires with unknown recessive colours could be of any colour (except Ash).

 It is usually difficult to determine which, if any, recessive colour gene a given dragon is secretly carrying.
 This is equivalent to whether a specific dragon is a pure colour or a cross.
-White and Ash dragons are always pure, as is any child of an Ash dragon.
+Snow and Ash dragons are always pure, as is any child of an Ash dragon.
 A genetic test could presumably be designed relatively easily if appropriate technology was available.
 Otherwise, the only way I can think of is through making complex tables of family lines and the colour of offspring.
 These tend to be complex, yield probabilistic answers, and fail spectacularly is a dragon's father is ever misidentified.
 As a result, offspring of recessive colours can turn up unexpectedly.

 The distribution of dragon colours is not remotely equal.
 If we assume equal numbers of colour genes as above, the ratio is: